IRISH CRIME WRITERS

 New(ish) Irish crimewriter; compiler of this list.Sam Millar

-Northern Irish thriller writer and prizewinning short-story writer; his latest novel is The Darkness of Bones.Seán Moncrieff
+Northern Irish thriller writer and prizewinning short-story writer; his novels include The Darkness of Bones, The Redemption Factory and Bloodstorm.Seán Moncrieff

 Irish radio and TV presenter Moncrieff's crime novel Dublin (2002) deals with cocaine-snorting dropout Simon Dillon and his troubles with gangsters, women and cops.
 "A brilliant thriller" (Evening Herald).John Mooney TC - see separate True Crime page.